Maj-e/Maj-e/README.md

 ## 👨‍💻 About Me

+- 🎓 **Background**: Restaurant manager / Sales / RRHH / Developer
-- 🎓 **Background**: [A short description of your background, e.g., "I hold a degree in Computer Science from XYZ University."]I'm actualy a 42 student in Malaga
+- 🌱 **Learning Journey**: I'm actualy a 42 student in Malaga
-- 🌱 **Learning Journey**: [What you're currently learning or exploring, e.g., "Currently exploring AI and data visualization."]
-- 🎯 **Goals**: [Your personal or professional goals, e.g., "To contribute to open-source projects and develop user-centered applications."]
+- 🎯 **Goals**: I want to be a part of the future of technology
 - 🛠️ **Skills**:
   - Languages: C, Javascript, html
-  - Frameworks: React, Django, etc.
-  - Tools: cybesecurity tools
+  - Tools: Cybesecurity tools

 ---